History of Winnipeg: Fur trade

-The first aboriginal fur traders in the area would have been trading with the Hudson's Bay Company forts to the northeast or with the North West Company forts to the south and east.
+The first aboriginal fur traders in the area traded with the Hudson's Bay Company forts to the northeast or with the North West Company forts to the south and east.
 The Hudson's Bay Company and British colonialists laid claim to the entire area of Rupert's Land in the late 17th century.
 This entire Hudson Bay drainage basin included the area now known as Winnipeg.
 Fur traders working with and trading with the Hudson's Bay Company would have travelled and lived along the major rivers, including the Red River.

 In 1738, Sieur Louis Damours de Louvières built Fort Rouge on the Assiniboine River for Sieur de La Vérendrye.
 This early trading post was later abandoned, and its exact location is unknown.
 The French traded in the area for several decades before Hudson Bay traders arrived.
 The first English traders visited the area about the year 1767.
 Fort Gibraltar was built at The Forks by the North West Company in 1809.